Net5F/AmalgamEngine/README.md

 * Targeted for use on relatively low-spec hardware (tested on a $30/mo rented server).
 * Live, in-world map editing.
 Use permissions to let players build things, or restrict it to your developers.

-## Worlds
+## Template Projects
 ### Repose
-TODO: Add title screen and in-world screenshots.

 Repose is our first template project.
 If you'd like to make a world, you can fork Repose and use it as a fully-functioning starting point.

 [Check out the project and download the latest playable release here.](https://github.com/Net5F/Repose)

-## Status
-### Current
-- [x] Implement, load test, and optimize the netcode.
-- [x] Implement tile maps, iso rendering, and figure out architecture between the sim/rendering/UI.
-- [x] Build minimal UI library.
-- [x] Build sprite editor. (lets you add 3d bounding boxes to sprites for draw order and collision calcs)
-- [x] Import sprite bounds data into engine.
-- [x] Implement world map persistence.
-- [x] Implement chunk and tile update streaming (live, in-world map editing).
-- [x] Implement spatial partitioning grid for entities.
-- [x] Implement interest management system.
-- [x] Refactor UI library (spatial grid, nice event propagation).
-- [x] Implement world editing UI.
-- [x] Implement collision (simple placeholder).
-- [x] Further netcode load testing (get ready for users).
-- [x] Split single repo into engine and project repos.
-- [x] Build simple template project.
-- [x] Simplify build/packaging process.
-- [ ] MVP features are done, template project is finished.

-### Future
-- [ ] Implement world interactions, decide on whether scripting is in-world or offline.
-- [ ] Implement object database, inventory, picking up objects.
-- [ ] Implement NPCs, potential in-world AI scripting.
-- [ ] Implement text chat, chat server.
-- [ ] Implement sprite animation.
-- [ ] Implement login server, account db, account validation.
-- [ ] Implement web server, account creation.

 ## Building
 Note: You rarely need to build the engine by itself, this section just provides canonical instructions.
-Instead, see the Worlds section.
+Instead, see the Template Projects section.

 ### Windows
 #### Visual Studio (MSVC)